Christian-Oette/spring-loosely-coupled-modules-demo/README.md

 ## Interfaces

-Contains only the interface without implementations to allow loosly coupled modules.
+Contains only the interface without implementations to allow loosely coupled modules.